 foreskin that makes it uncomfortable or painful to retract.
 It may be so tight in some men that it cannot be retracted at all.
 A frenuloplasty is a procedure that changes the penile frenulum usually to alleviate restriction.

-A general anaesthetic or high level of sedation is usually given for this procedure, but other forms of anaesthesia are available if indicated.
-A local anaesthetic nerve block is usually used at the time of the procedure to help with post-operative pain relief.
-After removal of the foreskin, fine sutures are used to join the edges of skin together just below the head of the penis (glans).
+A general anesthetic or high level of sedation is usually given for this procedure, but other forms of anesthesia are available if indicated.
+A local anesthetic nerve block is usually used at the time of the procedure to help with post-operative pain relief.
+After removal of the foreskin, fine sutures are used to join the edges of the skin together just below the head of the penis (glans).

 Preparation for your procedure

 We will provide you with instructions regarding all aspects of preparing for your operation.

 - Pre-operative blood and urine tests.

 - Information regarding fasting and medications.